Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments: Experimental Setup

 \subsubsection{Old City \cite{maffra2019real}}

-It is an urban dataset with two traverses showing the same location from different perspectives to generate the viewpoint variation experienced by a 6-DOF (degrees-of-freedom) aerial robot.
-The ground truth data is available from authors \cite{V4RLdata}.
+a urban dataset with two traverses showing the same location from different perspectives to generate the viewpoint variations experienced by a 6-DOF (Degrees-Of-Freedom) aerial robot.
+The ground truth data is available from the authors \cite{V4RLdata}.